Nazareth the City

 The modern-day city of Nazareth is the largest and capital city of Northern Israel.
 It is known as the Arab capital of Israel as the population is predominantly Muslim and Christian Arabs.
 Alongside Nazareth is Nazareth Illit with a predominantly Jewish population.
-However it is not modern-day Nazareth that attractions tourists to the city but the ancient Biblical history.
+However it is not modern-day Nazareth that attractions tourists to the city but the ancient biblical history.
 Nazareth is named in the New Testament as the hometown of Mary and Joseph and later as the town where Jesus spent his childhood.
 For this reason Nazareth has been a major Christian pilgrimage destination since the 6th century Byzantine era.

 Nazareth in the New Testament

 The Gospel of Luke tells us that Nazareth was the hometown of Mary and the site of the Annunciation where the Angel Gabriel appeared before her and told Mary of her future son (Luke 1:26).
-After Jesus was born in Bethlehem and a short sojourn in Egypt the Gospel of Matthew tells us that Joseph, Mary and Jesus settled in Nazareth.
+After Jesus was born in Bethlehem and a short sojourn in Egypt the Gospel of Matthew tells us that Joseph, Mary, and Jesus settled in Nazareth.
 It was here that Jesus spent his childhood.

-In the 6th century the Greek Orthodox Church of the Annunciation was built near Mary’s Well over Mary’s Spring that feeds the Well.
+Church of St. Gabriel (Greek Orthodox Church of the Annunciation)In the 6th century, the Greek Orthodox Church of the Annunciation was built near Mary’s Well over Mary’s Spring that feeds the Well.
 Greek Orthodox believe that the Annunciation took place here as Mary was fetching water.
 This is the Greek Orthodox alternative to the Catholic Church of the Annunciation.
 The present church was built in 1750.

 St Joseph's Church

 The natural spring that feeds Mary’s Well is believed to have been where Mary would have gone to collect water for her family.
-Today the Well is a public fountain covered by a reconstruction of a 19th century structure.
+Today the Well is a public fountain covered by a reconstruction of a 19th-century structure.

-Jesus returned to Nazareth twice during his ministry in the Galilee.
+Jesus returned to Nazareth twice during his ministry in Galilee.
 He taught in the Nazareth synagogue and it was here that he outraged worshipers by announcing his ministry and declaring himself the Messiah.
 The crowd chased Jesus to the top of a hill where they intended to throw him off a cliff but he miraculously disappeared.
-This hill is known today as the “Hill of the Leap” located about 3km south of Nazareth.
+This hill is known today as Mount Precipice, or the “Hill of the Leap” located about 3km south of Nazareth.
 (Luke 4:16-30).
 The Church of Our Lady of the Fright marks the site where Mary stood as she watched Jesus attacked by the crowd.

-The synagogue where Jesus prayed is now marked by a Crusader-era Melkite Greek Catholic Church.
-Other Nazareth sites include the Coptic Church of the Annunciation; the Mensa Christi Church (1781); Basilica of Jesus the Adolescent, a large church overlooking the city from a hilltop; Nazareth Village, a recreated 1st century village as Nazareth would have been in Jesus’ lifetime; the Anglican Christ Church; the White Mosque, the oldest mosque in the city; the gold-domes Maqam al-Nabi Saeen Mosque and the excavated Ancient bath House.
+The synagogue where Jesus prayed is now marked by a Crusader-era Melkite Greek Catholic Church (Synagogue Church).
+Other Nazareth sites include the Coptic Church of the Annunciation; the Mensa Christi Church (1781); Basilica of Jesus the Adolescent, a large church overlooking the city from a hilltop; Nazareth Village, a recreated 1st-century village as Nazareth would have been in Jesus’ lifetime; the Anglican Christ Church; the White Mosque, the oldest mosque in the city; the gold-domes Maqam al-Nabi Saeen Mosque and the excavated Ancient bath House.